 Later, we will be looking more closely at how to create different effects by varying the timbre and tempo of the music we compose.
 We will also be concentrating on using our voices to make music.

 Due to the exploratory and ‘spontaneous’ approach in this subject, we will often go off in different directions depending on the ideas and interest of the children.
 And so the formal lesson plans are often deviated from to preserve a flexibility and originality of approach.
 New projects often ‘evolve’ from the children’s ideas in the sessions and it is an important part of the approach and style in this subject to maintain this flexibility and spontaneity.
 This generates a feeling with the children that they are going on a ‘journey’ in this subject each term.
 The formal lesson plans are only intended to be used as a basis and guide to the type of work and projects that are covered and are not intended to be rigidly adhered to.

-Weeks 6 and 7 – ‘Structure Sculpture’ designs using laser plywood, blockwood, dowelling and modelling foam.
+Weeks 5, 6 and 7 – Three dimensional designs, incorporating mechanical movement using laser plywood, blockwood, dowelling and modelling foam.

-Weeks 8 and 9 – Designs incorporating revolving movement using card engineering and the children’s themes for artwork and ideas.
+Weeks 8 and 9 – Picture Frame designs using mounting board card, blockwood and the children’s themes for artwork and ideas.

 This term the pupils will continue to use various programs to help to develop keyboard skills.
 They will be introduced to basic programming using floor robots to understand about algorithms and de-bugging.

 In Drama this term, we will be exploring how to tell a story, mainly oral and visual storytelling, learning about tableaus, mime and the use of dialogue.
 Students will learn Important storytelling techniques including the use of voice (words and sound effects), facial expression and bodily gesture, pace, repetition, rhythm, elaboration, exaggeration and engagement with the audience.

 PE: Development of catching and throwing skills.
 Development of movement into space within small sided games.